 - Measure saddle back X and saddle top Y.

-- Measure saddle stack and measure/estimate seatpost
+- Measure saddle stack and measure/estimate seatpost setback.

-tube top to top tube center and head tube top to top tube center measurements.
+- Adjust top tube position to match the real frame with seat tube top to top tube center and head tube top to top tube center measurements.

 Below follows a few tips on how to make accurate measurements.